 Periodically we like to reissue a newsletter that discusses an important and/or timeless topic.
 Estate planning is one of those topics that needs to be reiterated for the simple reason that we human beings tend to forget or (purposefully?) ignore to plan for the inevitable.
-So, we'd like to discuss some important estate planning documents you might need to create, update and/or review with your attorney, as well suggest you write one of the most endearing legacies you can leave: the loving letter.
+Further, last month we discussed estate planning on Two Minute Tuesdays with Tim (on Facebook Live) and got a huge response - so, we wanted to use May's newsletter to remind everyone of some important estate planning documents you might need to create, update and/or review.

-The documents we recommend at a minimum include a will and/or living trust, a durable general power of attorney ("POA"), a healthcare POA, and a living will.
+The legal documents we recommend at a minimum include a will and/or living trust, a durable general power of attorney ("POA"), a healthcare POA, and a living will.
 Your will, among other things, can dictate who gets what when you die; a living trust (which is frequently paired with a catch-all "pour over" will) can, in contrast, do the same thing as a will but also help avoid probate.
 A durable general POA is typically meant to empower another individual to make financial and other decisions for you if/when you are incapacitated.
 Similarly, a healthcare power of attorney empowers another person to make health care decisions when you are unable, whereas a living will usually indicates what type of life saving procedures should or should not be used.

-Interestingly, in our experience the power of attorney can be one of the most important documents; in fact, things tend to be straight forward when you die, but if you are incapacitated and no one has authority to act on your behalf (because there's no power of attorney), things can get messy quick.
+Interestingly, in our experience the power of attorney can be one of the most important documents.
+You see, ironically enough things tend to be straight forward when you die; but if you are incapacitated and no one has authority to act on your behalf (because there's no power of attorney), things can get messy quick.
 If you have a living trust, then the assets owned by the trust can be controlled by the trustee as well as a successor trustee if the former is incapacitated (which is why it is important to make sure certain assets are retitled to the name of the trust).
 As a caveat, please remember that we are unable to offer legal or tax advice, and thus the suggestions above should be reviewed with your estate planning attorney.
-Further, although not legally binding, there are two documents which we believe may be just important as the others, if not more so.
+Further, although not legally binding, there are two documents which we believe may be just as important as the others, if not more so.

 The first is a letter of instruction, which can serve multiple purposes.
 For instance, this letter can list assets and other important information for those who survive you.
-You'd be surprised how many times we have visited with heirs, as well as surviving spouses, who have nothing more than a thin paper trail to find or guess where certain assets are located and/or what the deceased had meant to have happen.
+You would be surprised how many times we have visited with heirs, as well as surviving spouses, who have nothing more than a thin paper trail to find or guess where certain assets are located and/or what the deceased had meant to have happen.
 So, use this letter of instruction to list assets, liabilities, passwords, personal and professional contact information, desired funeral arrangements, and any other information that can make the transition less disconcerting at a time when people are also trying to grieve.